2006 Florida State Seminoles football team: Game summaries

+Miami (FL)

 Florida State played their season opener against the rival University of Miami Hurricanes on Labor Day for the third straight year.
 It was also the third time the team opened their Atlantic Coast Conference play with Miami.
 Much like the previous two Labor Day meetings, the 2006 edition of the game was a defensive struggle for both teams.
 The Seminoles trailed 3–10 at the half, but held Miami scoreless in the third and fourth quarters and took the lead with a 33-yard field goal late in the game.
 The 'Noles preserved the win when cornerback Michael Ray Garvin intercepted Miami quarterback Kyle Wright's pass with 29 seconds remaining.